7 Uses for a USB Stick You Didn’t Know About

 2. Run Portable Apps Anywhere

-One of the oddest things about software is that it usually needs to be installed.
+One of the oddest things about software is that you usually need to install it.
 With portable apps, however, that isn’t the case.

-Portable apps and games can be easily copied to a USB stick, then run from any suitable device.
-This is usually a 32-bit or 64-bit PC.
-Browsers, email tools, messaging apps, and games can all be run from a USB flash drive.
+You can easily copy portable apps and games can be easily copied to a USB stick, then run from any suitable device.
+The platform usually consists of a 32-bit or 64-bit PC platform.
+You can run browsers, email tools, messaging apps, and games all from a USB flash drive.

-It’s a particularly useful solution if you’re keen to keep a selection of apps close to hand to use on any PC that might be nearby.
+You can use it if you’d like to keep a selection of apps close at hand to use on any PC that happens to be nearby.
 This might be in a library, or even a cyber café at a holiday resort.